Powered by AppSignal & Oban Pro

 A DataLoader implementation which supports arbitrary batch size, asynchronous processing via a number of background “workers” and optional shuffling and data subseting.

 Here we see the power of the Elixir/Erlang concurrency model in action.
-It takes 1 line of code to turn this serial, synchronous data loader into a much more performant concurrent implementation.
+It takes 1 line of code to turn this serial, synchronous data loader into a more performant concurrent implementation.
 The call to Task.async_stream with the :max_concurrency option set our desired number of workers gives us a remarkably simple yet performant equivalent to Python’s DataLoader

 defmodule DataLoader do